 - Posting appropriate anti-idling signage.
 'No engine idling' signage has been erected at key locations such as railway level crossings and schools to remind drivers to switch off

 - Consulting on school streets.
 Roads outside some schools are suitable for school streets which are designed to restrict motorised vehicles at school drop-off and pick-up times.
-They help to provide a cleaner, safer and healthier environment for all
+They help to provide a cleaner, safer and healthier environment for everyone

 - Helping businesses to review their travel policies.
 Businesses are encouraged to reduce business travel where possible and to promote alternatives to using private vehicles for commuting